AidanDavid/SiteCompare/README.md

 pip install -r requirements.txt

 This program was developed to help web developers compare websites in two distinct states.
-It allows users to download websites, compare directories, files and test links.
+It allows users to download websites, download FTP files, compare directories, files and test links.

+app (class)
+- web interface for the below classes
+- makes use of main to perform functionality
+- makes use of html files in 'templates' for display

 main (class)
 - takes user inputs to be performed upon